AllenInstitute/ZeroMQ-XOP/Readme.rst

 To compile for Igor Pro 6/7:

 - You must use the proper XOP Toolkit: **Toolkit 7**.
 Thus, in the *XOP Toolkit Setup* section, replace ``$xop-toolkit-dir/XOP Toolkit 8/IgorXOPs8/XOPSupport`` with ``$xop-toolkit-dir/XOP Toolkit 7/IgorXOPs7/XOPSupport`` throughout.
-- You must explicit the IGOR6 option in the cmake generation stage.
-In other words, your ``cmake -G ..`` calls (the first cmake call) must include ``-DIGOR6=ON``.
+- You must explicit Igor 6 in the cmake generation stage.
+In other words, your ``cmake -G ..`` calls (the first cmake call) must include ``-DXOP_MINIMUM_IGORVERSION=637`` (indicating the XOP version).
 - On Windows, you should compile with the officially supported Visual Studio version for XOP Toolki 7: Visual Studio 15 2017.
 As such, your cmake generation stage should use ``cmake -G "Visual Studio 15 2017" ..`` (instead of 2019).

-  Putting these together, the generation steps are:
+  Putting these together, the generation steps are (note the lack of x64 build for Windows, as it is not supported generally):

 .. code-block:: sh

    # Windows
    # {
    cd $zmq-xop-dir/src
-   md build build-64
+   md build
    cd build
-   cmake -G "Visual Studio 15 2017" -A Win32 -DCMAKE_BUILD_TYPE=Release -DIGOR6=ON -S .. -B .
+   cmake -G "Visual Studio 15 2017" -A Win32 -DCMAKE_BUILD_TYPE=Release -DXOP_MINIMUM_IGORVERSION=637 -S .. -B .
-   cmake --build . --config Release --target install cd ../build-64 cmake -G "Visual Studio 15 2017" -A x64 -DCMAKE_BUILD_TYPE=Release -DIGOR6=ON -S .. -B .
    cmake --build . --config Release --target install
    # }

    # MacOSX
    # {
-   cmake -G Xcode -DCMAKE_BUILD_TYPE=Release -DIGOR6=ON -S .. -B .
+   cmake -G Xcode -DCMAKE_BUILD_TYPE=Release -DXOP_MINIMUM_IGORVERSION=637 -S .. -B .
    cmake --build . --config Release --target install
    # }

-After compilation, the created libraries will be located in $zmq-xop-dir/output/igor6/$os (instead of $zmq-xop-dir/output/igor8).
+After compilation, the created libraries will be located in $zmq-xop-dir/output/$os.